MadsJensen/intro_to_scientific_computing/course_description.md

 ## Aims ##

-To provide students with a basic understanding of what is meant by the term "scientific computing" and how it can be implemented in practice.
-Such an understanding is the basis for learning a programming language and make reproducible data analyses.
-This course will enable the students to better understand other courses using computers to handle and analyse data, e.g. Stata and Datadocumentation.
+To provide students with a basic understanding of the foundations of modern scientific computing, and the building blocks of data-driven workflows.
+Such an understanding is the basis for learning a programming language and making reproducible data analyses.
+The course provides

+will enable the students to

+better understand other courses using computers to handle and analyse data

+, e.g. C119: "Stata and Datadocumentation" and C171: "Introduction to MATLAB in Neuroimaging".
 Further, it will provide the students with valuable tools to either continue on another, more advanced, programming course, or self-studies.

 Start of fall semester 2017, before "_C171/16 Introduction to MATLAB in Neuroimaging_", for which the present course could become the prerequisite.
 This has already been discussed with Mikkel Bo Hansen.